Alice M. Taylor1

 Census1921Alexander Bezanson appeared on the census of 1921 at Upper Stewiacke, Nova Scotia, in the household of Sarah Jane Creighton with Walter Foreman Bezanson, Samuel William Bezanson, Mary Grace Fisher, Bessie Whalen, Eileen Bezanson and Alma Bezanson.9

-Census1930Alexander Bezanson and Janet Lena Geddes appeared on the census of 1930 at 53 Town Hill Street, Quincy, Norfolk County, Massachusetts, with Doris Bezanson, Lena Bezanson, Donald Alexander Bezanson and Janet Bezanson.10
+Census1930Alexander Bezanson and Janet Lena Geddes appeared on the census of 1930 at 53 Town Hill Street, Quincy, Norfolk County, Massachusetts, with Doris Winnifred Bezanson, Lena Bezanson, Donald Alexander Bezanson and Janet Bezanson.10

-Census1940Alexander Bezanson and Jeanette Geddes appeared on the census of 1940 at 491 Quincy Avenue, Quincy, Massachusetts, with Doris Bezanson, Lena Bezanson, Donald Alexander Bezanson, Janet Bezanson, George Kenneth Bezanson and William Elmore Bezanson.11
+Census1940Alexander Bezanson and Jeanette Geddes appeared on the census of 1940 at 491 Quincy Avenue, Quincy, Massachusetts, with Doris Winnifred Bezanson, Lena Bezanson, Donald Alexander Bezanson, Janet Bezanson, George Kenneth Bezanson and William Elmore Bezanson.11

 LivedAlexander Bezanson lived in Weymouth, Norfolk County, Massachusetts, at the time of his death.2